-Population Mitigation potential People within AONB - including tourists and visitors Users of rural PRoWs Drivers Residents Users of the harbour e.g. people in sailing boats Opportunities for mitigation and landscape compatibility of mitigation: The area is open in character with some existing structure of hedgerows, deGraded in places, and treelines on which mitigation planting could build upon Magnitude of viewers (level of use and popularity): A number of properties Well used PRoW adjacent to the area connecting across the AONB and to the nearby settlements Quiet roads Popular harbour for recreation including watersports Impacts of mitigation: Loss of predominantly open character Opportunities to restore lost field boundaries Impact on characteristic views Visual perceptions (activity and expectations of local visual receptors): Strongly rural and tranquil area with high expectations of scenic beauty.
+General visibility Population Mitigation potential Views into the sub-area from: A number of PRoW crossing and bounding the area including coastal path on the eastern and western edges A few properties scattered across area and adjacent to the area at Chidham and Nutbourne Motorists on rural lanes Adjacent 'Local Green Spaces' Maybush Copse and The Dell Other nearby peninsulas and the harbour Visible in valued views identified in Neighbourhood Plan Potential distant views from the SDNP Types of viewers: People within AONB - including tourists and visitors Users of rural PRoWs Drivers Residents Users of the harbour e.g. people in sailing boats Opportunities for mitigation and landscape compatibility of mitigation: The area is open in character with some existing structure of hedgerows, deGraded in places, and treelines on which mitigation planting could build upon Views out of the sub-area to: Characteristic views across Bosham Channel to Bosham Village and the Bosham Peninsula, including to landmark spire of Bosham Church.
+Characteristic long views from the western coastal edge to West Thorney.
+Characteristic panoramic views of the harbour pool, and Manhood Peninsula Occasional views of the water or of yacht mast tips only from within the peninsula.
+Some long reaching views to tall buildings within Portsmouth including the Spinnaker Tower To the hills of the SDNP A number of these are valued views identified in Neighbourhood Plan Magnitude of viewers (level of use and popularity): A number of properties Well used PRoW adjacent to the area connecting across the AONB and to the nearby settlements Quiet roads Popular harbour for recreation including watersports Impacts of mitigation: Loss of predominantly open character Opportunities to restore lost field boundaries Impact on characteristic views Does the sub-area form part of a skyline?
+Yes where there is an absence of vegetation, notably in views towards the coast Visual perceptions (activity and expectations of local visual receptors): Strongly rural and tranquil area with high expectations of scenic beauty.
 Limited influence from nearby settlement.
-Users of rural PRoWs Drivers Residents Users of the harbour e.g. people in sailing boats Magnitude of viewers (level of use and popularity): A number of properties Well used PRoW adjacent to the area connecting across the AONB and to the nearby settlements Quiet roads Popular harbour for recreation including watersports Visual perceptions (activity and expectations of local visual receptors): Strongly rural and tranquil area with high expectations of scenic beauty.
-Limited influence from nearby

-General visibility Population Mitigation potential

-Characteristic panoramic views from of the harbour

-pool and of Manhood Peninsula

-To the hills of the SDNP in the north

-Landmark features:

-None within area however views to landmark spire

-of Bosham Church

-Sensitivity score: Sensitivity score: Sensitivity score:

-High High Medium / high

-Visual sensitivity score:

-High

-Additional comments:
+General visibility Population Mitigation potential Panoramic views: Characteristic panoramic views from of the harbour pool and of Manhood Peninsula To the hills of the SDNP in the north Landmark features: None within area however views to landmark spire of Bosham Church Sensitivity score: Sensitivity score: Sensitivity score: High High Medium / high Visual sensitivity score: High Additional comments: